-- 1.53 Permits - means all permits, licenses, approvals, authorizations, consents, variances or waivers issued by federal, Commonwealth and local agencies, commissions, authorities, and regulatory bodies with jurisdiction over Seller and the Facility which are necessary for the development, construction, operation, maintenance or financing of the Facility.--- - 1.54 Person - means an individual, partnership, corporation, limited liability company, joint venture, association, joint-stock company, trust, unincorporated organization, or a government or agency or political subdivision thereof.----- - 1.55 Pre-Operation Period - means the period beginning on the Initial Synchronization Date and ending on the Commercial Operation Date. ----- - 1.56 PREPA Interconnection Facilities - means all equipment and facilities located on PREPA's side of the Interconnection Point constructed and installed or upgraded for the purpose of interconnecting the Facility with PREPA's electric transmission and distribution system, as set out in Appendix B. ----- - PRIDCO means the Puerto Rico Industrial Development Company. -----1.57 - Proceeding has the meaning set forth in Section 14.2.
-1.58 - Project Lenders means any Person providing, arranging, insuring or guaranteeing all or 1.59 part of the construction or permanent financing or other funding, including any tax equity financing, for the Facility or any portion thereof, or any agent, trustee or other Person representing or acting on behalf of any such Person. -----
+- Person means an individual, partnership, corporation, limited liability company, joint venture, association, joint-stock company, trust, unincorporated organization, or a government or agency or political subdivision thereof. - 1.41 Pre-Operation Period means the period beginning on the Initial Synchronization Date and ending on the Commercial Operation Date. - 1.42 PREPA Interconnection Facilities means all equipment and facilities located on PREPA's side of the Interconnection Point constructed and installed or upgraded for the purpose of interconnecting the Facility with PREPA's electric transmission and distribution system, as identified in Appendix B. - 1.43 Project Lenders means any Person providing, arranging, insuring or guaranteeing all or part of the construction or permanent financing or other funding, including any tax equity financing, for the Facility or any portion thereof, or any agent, trustee or other Person representing or acting on behalf of any such Person.